Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Variant I: Balancing the Global-Local Trade-off

 \section{Variant~I: Balancing the Global-Local Trade-off}

-In this section, we propose the first accelerated TR method, which applies the primal-dual structure of \ref{eq.newTR} into the estimating sequence \cite{nesterov2008accelerating}.
-The global oracle complexity is improved to $\tilde O(\epsilon^{-1/3})$ as opposed to the recent $O(\epsilon^{-1/2})$ in convex optimization \cite{jiang2024nonconvexityuniversaltrustregionmethod}, while the local rate of convergence to the non-degenerate solution remains quadratic.
+In this section, we propose the first accelerated TR-type method, which applies the primal-dual structure of \ref{eq.newTR} into the estimating sequence \cite{nesterov2008accelerating}.
+The global oracle complexity for finding $(\epsilon_f,\epsilon_g)$-approximate solution is improved to $\tilde O(\epsilon_f^{-1/3})$ as opposed to the recent $O(\epsilon_f^{-1/2})$ in convex optimization \cite{jiang2026beyond}, while the local rate of convergence to the non-degenerate solution remains quadratic.